-Through this opportunity, the Bureau of Justice Assistance (BJA) is seeking applications for funding to establish, expand, and improve treatment for adults with substance use disorders during their incarceration and reentry into the community.
-This program improves provision of services to justice-involved individuals with substance use disorders when they leave incarceration to reenter the community, which in turn will help to reduce recidivism, promote public safety, and recovery.
+Through this opportunity, the Bureau of Justice Assistance seeks applications for funding to establish, expand, and improve treatment and recovery support services for people with substance use disorders during their incarceration and upon reentry into the community.

-- Reduce the use of alcohol and other drugs by long-term substance users during the period of incarceration and during parole or court supervision.
+- Reduce the use of alcohol and other drugs by people with long-term substance use disorders during the period of incarceration and through the completion of parole or court supervision.